nhemnt/slackify-api/README.md

 Slackify API is a web application built with NestJS, Prisma, Supabase DB, and Slack API.
 This application is designed to post messages to your Slack channel automatically based on various features.

 ## Features
-- Custom Notification: You can push custom notifications to your Slack channel.
+- Custom Notification
-- Weekly Trending Topic of React: Get weekly trending topics of React.
+- Weekly Trending Topic of React
-- Daily Fun and Programming Quiz: Test your programming knowledge with daily quizzes including - topics like Node.js, React.js, and JavaScript.
+- Daily Fun and Programming Quiz
-- Daily Alert for Check-In and Check-Out: Get daily reminders for check-in and check-out.
+- Daily Alert for Check-In and Check-Out

 ## Technologies Used
 - NestJS: https://nestjs.com/